-- Introduction and delivery of new Apprenticeship standards. - Continued development of T Levels and substantial industry placements. - Expansion and development of new Access of HE provision, including Paramedics and Police and Criminal Investigation. - Restructure of 16-18 level 3 vocational provision to allow achievement of some qualifications at the end of the first year. - Review of catering and hospitality courses to improve the financial viability of this specialist provision.
+- Introduction and delivery of new Apprenticeship standards. - Continued development of T Levels and substantial industry placements. - Expansion and development of new Access of HE provision, including Paramedics and Police and Criminal Investigation. - Introducing a level 4 counselling course, to provide a progression route for students completing their level 3 course. - Moving to the RQF option for a number of level 3 Applied General BTEC qualifications. - Discontinuing a small number of courses which have been unable to consistently recruit financially viable cohorts in recent years.